-As someone who works in the PR industry and supports PR practitioners with social data and media analysis, I have to say that we’re not even close.
+As someone who works in the public relations industry and supports my colleagues with media analysis, I have to say that we’re not even close.
 Public relations analytics still has a long road ahead.
 Yes, we have made a ton of progress in PR analytics.
 Yes, technology and social media innovation has helped make sense of data.
-Yes, more PR strategists are starting to understand the value of data but there’s still a long way to go.
+Yes, more PR strategists are starting to understand the value of data, but there’s still a long way to go.

 Here’s a quick summary of the findings and my take on each:

 80% “agree” or “strongly agree” that companies place more value on communications.
 When asked about specific job functions within the PR structure, 93% of the respondents overwhelmingly said employee communications.